Jamie Reid (swimmer)

 Jamie Reid (born August 10, 1983) is a female backstroke swimmer from the United States, who won the gold medal in the women's 100m backstroke event at the 2003 Pan American Games.
 She is a native of Balboa, Panama and competed for the Highlander Aquatic Club in Orlando, Florida.

+Early life and education

+Born in Panama, Reid's family moved to Seattle, Washington when she was seven due to unrest in the country.
+A graduate of Puyallup High School, Reid attended the University of Florida where she was a member of the swimming and diving team.